raisely/parkes-router/README.md

 ```
 # Usage
 pakes-router allows you to utilize a custom `router.resource()` method allowing the nesting
-and chaining of parkes-controllers together, which can be limited to specific CRUD
+and chaning of controllers together, which can be limited to specific CRUD
 actions.

+parkes-router expects controllers to already have methods specific to the CRUD
+actions it preforms.
+In example, a controller supporting the `index` action should
+have a method named `index`, and so forth.

 ## Implementation

+Collection names are automatically pluralized, so names such as `apple` will become
+`apples` when mapped as endpoints.

 ### Non nested resource